evancz/guide.elm-lang.org/book/appendix/types_as_bits.md

 What about tuples?
 Well, `(Int, Int)` is two `Int` values, and each one is a sequence of bits.
 Let’s just put those two sequences next to each other in memory and call it a day!

-## Union Types
+## Custom Types

-A union type is all about combining different types.
+A custom type is all about combining different types.
 Those different types may have all sorts of different shapes.
 We will start with the `Color` type:

 ```elm
 type Color = Red | Yellow | Green